 “Although it does contain some pioneering ideas, one would hardly characterize the work as __________.”

 Now, notice here that “orthodox” and “conventional” are also synonyms.
 But being synonymous doesn’t necessarily mean they are also correct answers, although, if you use them, the sentence will mean the same.
-What this means is, the sentence doesn’t only need to form similar meanings, but also be logical, coherent, and meaningful.
+What this means is that the sentence doesn’t only need to form similar meanings but also be logical, coherent, and meaningful.

 Text Completion questions have three phases: questions with a single blank, questions with two blanks, and questions with three blanks.
-In these questions also, you will not receive credit for partially correct answers (in the questions where you have to pick answers for two or more blanks).
+In these questions, you will not receive credit for partially correct answers (in the questions where you have to pick answers for two or more blanks).

 Let’s look at a sample question from the ETS: